Eisstadion Davos: Hosting the World: The official representation of the Government of Switzerland in Davos

-23 January 2025: The Swiss–Thai delegation headed by Prime Minister Paetongtarn Shinawatra, flanked by the Minister of Commerce, Pichai Naripthaphan, and the Swiss State Secretary Helene Budliger Artieda, at the House of Switzerland in Davos.
+23 January 2025: The Swiss–Thai delegation headed by Prime Minister Paetongtarn Shinawatra, flanked by the Minister of Commerce, Pichai Naripthaphan, and the Swiss State Secretary Helene Budliger Artieda, at the House of Switzerland in Davos, escorted in accordance with protocol by the Federal Huissier (far left in uniform).

 At its meeting on 14 June 2019, the Swiss Federal Council decided to continue and institutionalise the House of Switzerland at the World Economic Forum (WEF) Annual Meeting in Davos, which was first operated at the WEF Annual Meeting in January 2019.
-This is the only House of Switzerland institutionalised by Federal Council resolution, the only House of Switzerland directly related to government business and the only House of Switzerland that is set up and operated at the same location every year.
-Its premises are located in the Eisstadion Davos.
+The House of Switzerland was officially opened on 22 January 2019 by the Federal Councillors Alain Berset, Guy Parmelin, Ueli Maurer, President of the Swiss Confederation, and Ignazio Cassis in presence of the Landammann of Davos, Tarzisius Caviezel, and the Chief executive officer (CEO) of the HC Davos, Marc Gianola.
+This is the only House of Switzerland institutionalised by a Federal Council resolution, the only House of Switzerland directly related to government business and the only House of Switzerland that is set up and operated at the same location every year.
+The premises have been located in the Eisstadion Davos since the beginning in 2019.

 In the service of diplomacy

 During the WEF Annual Meeting in Davos, the House of Switzerland serves as the official representation of the Swiss Federal Council.
 Accordingly, the House of Switzerland is popularly referred to as the Federal Palace of Davos or Chalet Fédéral.
-It serves as a communication and networking platform for the official Swiss delegation, consisting of the members of the Swiss Federal Council, the state secretaries and other high-ranking diplomats and officials as well as members of parliament.
+It serves as a communication and networking platform for the official Swiss delegation, consisting of the members of the Swiss Federal Council, the state secretaries, ambassadors and other high-ranking diplomats and officials as well as members of parliament and the Chairman of the Governing Board of the Swiss National Bank (SNB).